-Hydrangea plant starts turning brown or wilted when they are wrongly transplanted in contrasted growing conditions.
+Hydrangea plant starts turning brown or wilting when they are wrongly transplanted in contrasted growing conditions.

-It is commonly seen in transplanted plants from garden center to personal garden, or when a plant is improperly moved from small to a larger pot.
+It is commonly seen in transplanted plants from a garden center to a personal garden or when a plant is improperly moved from a small to a larger pot.

 Changes in temperature and lighting may also invite a transplant shock, such as moving a transplanted Hydrangea to a high temperature or intense lighted area.